kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 ### Zotero in VS Code
 We're in the home stretch now, only a few more steps to go.
-In Zotero, right click on a collection and select `Export Collection`.
+In Zotero, right-click on a collection and select `Export Collection`.
 This opens a dialogue box, where you'll want to select `Better BibTeX` for the format, and make sure `Keep Updated` is checked.
 Save the file in your LaTeX project, or if you're using the sample project from earlier you can replace the `bibliography.bib` file there